ryanb/private_pub/README.md

 ## Alternative Usage

-If you prefer to work through JSON instead of JavaScript templates to handle AJAX responses, you can pass an argument to `publish_to` instead of a block and it will be converted `to_json` behind the scenes.
-This can also be done anywhere (such as the controller).
+If you prefer to work through JSON instead of `.js.erb` templates, you can pass a hash to `publish_to` instead of a block and it will be converted `to_json` behind the scenes.
+This can be done anywhere (such as the controller).

 ```ruby
 PrivatePub.publish_to "/messages/new", :chat_message => "Hello, world!"